 The vast majority of first impressions that apps create are mostly created by the design.
 There are several instances where the most useful website or mobile app fails to attract any audience just because of the design shortcomings.
 This is why designing the User Interface (UI) and User Experience (UX) to perfection is so important for an app project.
 UI/UX designers must understand the pitfalls, best practices, and design trends.

-Considering the latest trends in UX and UI design in 2022 that are going to dominate the app and web design in the years ahead, here we are going to explain some of these leading design trends.
+Considering the latest trends in UX and UI design in 2023 that are going to dominate app and web design in the years ahead, here we are going to explain some of these leading design trends.

 The dark mode by default

 Dark mode even before was launched officially by Apple and Google for their respective platforms, was hugely popular.
 Many flagship devices for years are allowing users to opt for dark mode.
 Now Dark Mode has become official across both iOS and Android platforms and too many apps are preferring to use this mode by default.
 No wonder using dark mode by default has now become one of the staple UI design trends.

 Dark Mode as one of the latest UI design trends has risen to popularity mainly for saving battery life.
 Soon it was embraced as a distinct design attribute to shape the look and feel of the app.
 In the app or web design, the Dark Mode helps users to read the text easily besides making other design elements appear more crisp, prominent, and eye-catchy.
 But to do enough justice to this design trend, it is important to choose your color palette wisely.
 You can also allow users to change the level of darkness as per their viewing comfort.

 Minimalism or “less is more”, whatever way you want to express the design philosophy embraced by web and app projects, is going to remain a mainstay trend for web and app design in the years to come.
 It is not a new UI/UX trend at all.
 It has been around for quite some time and is going to remain dominant in the future as well.